k-yak/JJLC/README.md

 # JJLC
-Javascript Json Live Compression
+Javascript Json Live Compression for localStorage

-JJLC allow you to compress json files.
+JJLC allow you to compress json files and save it in localStorage.
 It automatically create map with the JSON Schema and save lot of size due to redondance of schema in JSON.

 * Very useful to save lot of size when you store json in localStorage.
 * Remove multiple space in JSON

 ### Version
-1.0
+1.1

 ### Installation